“This post may contain affiliate links. Please read my disclosure for more info.

 But that’s living with a scarcity mindset.
 When you work every week, only to fork over every cent to bills, and repeat the same thing each week, things will never change.

-Warren Buffet is a perfect example.
-He’s lived in the same modest house for decades, but one of his core beliefs is, “Don’t save what is left after spending; spend what is left after saving.”
+“Don’t save what is left after spending; spend what is left after saving.”

 Put it Into Motion